waggle-sensor/waggle/docs/integrating-sensors.md

 A typical Waggle node may have limited network bandwidth.
 For example, the Array of Things nodes are all transmitting over a wireless modem, which is somewhat limited in both speed and available data usage.
-These are important considerations when deciding on the both the rate and volume of data intended to be sent.
+These are important considerations when deciding on the both the rate and volume of data intended to be transmitted.
 Our suggestion is to restrict the rate to at most one message to be sent every 10 seconds and that the message size is at most 1K.

 ## Design Responsibility